 Central District has quite the list of beer, including IPAs, sours, and even their award-winning Wit-tington Belgo Ale.
 So pick your poison and then have a seat outside in the beautiful sunshine.

 Overall, I was impressed by the laid-back atmosphere and the quality of the craft beer.
 Definitely stop by this place during your stay.
 Now on to the final part of the crawl: tacos!

 Taco stands are a way of life in Austin, and you’d be remiss if you didn’t eat at least a taco a day during your Austin 3 day itinerary.
 So for our final stop on our DIY crawl, I picked a great taco stand that was actually open past 3 pm: Las Trancas Taco Stand!

-This is another 15-minute walk or so from Craft Pride, so I would recommend taking an Uber or finding a scooter back to downtown if that is where you’re staying.
+This is another 15-minute walk or so from Central District, so I would recommend taking an Uber or finding a scooter back to downtown if that is where you’re staying.

 And if you’d rather have someone show you around to the best beer in Austin, I love this brewery tour that shows the local places to go!

 After all of that, I highly recommend heading back to Rainey Street later that evening for dancing and partying!
 This is the perfect end of the first day of your weekend in Austin itinerary!